-OFFICE HOURS: Before and after class
+OFFICE HOURS: Before and after class or in room 404 by appointment

 TEXT: Solomon, M.R.
 (2015).
 Consumer Behavior: Buying, Having, and Being.
 12th Ed.

 Boston: Pearson.
 ISBN-10: 0134129938

 CATALOG DESCRIPTION:

 Analyzes the factors that influence consumer behavior and apply this knowledge to develop effective marketing strategies.
 Emphasis is on consumer psychology and the means by which consumer behavior can be influenced or altered.
 The course includes both theoretical and practical aspects: (1) explore theory and research that is relevant to understanding consumer behavior, and (2) apply these theories and findings to generate ideas for developing effective marketing techniques and strategies.
 Prerequisite: BA 304